Toyota Sienna 2004-2010: problems and fixes, fuel economy, driving experience, interior photos

 Fuel Economy: The 2007 Sienna is rated at 17/24 MPG city highway.
 This means, on a long highway trip, you can get up to 440 miles (708 km) on a 20-gallon (75.7 liters) tank.
 See more details in the table above.

 Driving experience: The Sienna is a pleasure to drive.
 The ride is soft and quiet, road noise is well absorbed.
 The steering is light, with tight turning radius.
-There is some body roll during cornering, but this is not a sports car.
 The 3.5L V6 in our test-car delivered lively acceleration.

 Safety: In the NHTSA frontal crash tests, the 2004 Sienna scored five stars for both the driver and the front passenger.
 The 2005-2010 Sienna received four stars for the driver and five stars for the front passenger.
 In the side-impact tests, the 2004-2010 Sienna earned five-star ratings for both the driver and the passenger protection.
 Toyota issued several safety recalls.
 Check details at the NHTSA website